JetBrains/intellij-sdk-docs/tutorials/build_system/deployment.md

 Once you have configured Gradle support, you can automatically build and deploy your plugin to the [JetBrains Plugin Repository](https://plugins.jetbrains.com).
 To do so, you will need to have already published the plugin to the plugin repository.
 For detailed information, please see the guide to [publishing a plugin](../../basics/getting_started/publishing_plugin.md).

+> **WARNING** When adding additional repositories to your Gradle build script, make sure to always use HTTPS protocol.

 ### 2.0 Add your account credentials

 In order to deploy a plugin to the plugin repository, you will first need to supply your JetBrains Account credentials.